Immune System Response to Environmental Allergens

 An allergy is an abnormal immune system reaction to a substance (allergen) found in the environment.
 Allergens are everywhere and include medication, pollen, pets, medication or certain types of food.

-At Penn State Children’s Hospital, we take a caring, child-friendly approach to diagnosing and treating our patients with allergic conditions.
+At Penn State Health Children’s Hospital, we take a caring, child-friendly approach to diagnosing and treating our patients with allergic conditions.
 Our expert team is committed to giving families the treatment and resources you need to keep your child safe, productive and happy.
 We see infants, children and adolescents with environmental, food, medication, stinging insect allergies and immune disorders.

 Allergies Symptoms, Diagnosis and Outlook

 An allergy is an immune response or reaction to certain substances.
-Many people have allergies that are not harmful; however, if you suspect your child is reacting to specific foods or environmental factors, schedule an appointment with the Penn State Children’s team.
+Many people have allergies that are not harmful; however, if you suspect your child is reacting to specific foods or environmental factors, schedule an appointment with the Penn State Health Children’s team.